GKI Training Program: Transitioning to Geospatial Knowledge Infrastructure | GeoSmart India 2024

 Chief - Disaster Risk Reduction

-UN Economic and Social Commission
+UN Economic and Social Commission, UNESCAP

 1600 - 1630 Coffee Break